Message from the Director

 The PhD Program in Social Welfare, which began in autumn 1975, awards the degree of Doctor of Philosophy.
 The program prepares students to become leaders in the advancement of knowledge in the profession and relevant interdisciplinary domains.
 Students acquire both the substantive and methodological competence to contribute theoretical formulations and empirical research that inform effective social work practice and advance scholarship in social welfare for the promotion of social justice.
 Our graduates primarily work in academic and research positions.
-The PhD program director is Susan Kemp.

 Research and Teaching